0n0w1c/Foundations/faq.md

 ---

-### What is tile layering and what are the effects?
+### What is the layering order and what are the effects?
 It is the appearance and behavior of tiles, when two different types of tile are placed on adjacent positions.

 *Red layering above:*